adelgadocabrera/compression_detection/README.md

 **Part 1**:
 - Make sure that `pp_port_tcp` property matches the same one in both server.yaml and client.yaml.
 Otherwise client will try to contact wrong port.
-- In client.yaml, `server_ip_addr` should your local ip address as we are testing locally.
+- In client.yaml, `server_ip_addr` should be your local ip address as we are testing locally.
 Obtain your local ip running `ifconfig`.
 When client makes request to your local ip and specified port it will be forwarded to the server contaner.
 - Modify the other parameters in configurations/client.yaml and configurations/server.yaml as you wish

 **Part 2**: